 Excerpt from the Memoirs of Ma Huan

-The following excerpt is from the memoir of Ma Huan (1380-1460), a Chinese Muslim voyager and translator, who accompanied Admiral Zheng He on three of his seven voyages.
-The excerpt focuses on their journey in Calicut (modern day Kozhikode, India) in the 1430s and highlights on aspects of their experiences there.
-In this excerpt Ma Huan describes the cultural and religious practices of the local inhabitants who were largely followers of Hindu (Ma Huan mistakenly refers to them as Buddhists).
+This excerpt is from the memoir of Ma Huan (1380-1460), a Chinese Muslim voyager and translator, who accompanied Admiral Zheng He on three of his seven voyages.
+The excerpt focuses on their time in Calicut (modern day Kozhikode, India) in the 1430s and highlights aspects of their experiences there.
+In this excerpt Ma Huan describes religious practices of Muslims and Hindus (who he mistakenly refers to as Buddhists), and trading practices of various groups in the area.

 THE COUNTRY OF KU-LI [ CALICUT] [This is] the great country of the Western Ocean.
 Setting sail from the anchorage in the country of Ko-chih, you travel north-west, and arrive [here] after three days.
 The country lies beside the sea.
 [Travelling] east from the mountains for five hundred, or seven hundred, li, you make a long journey through to the country of K’an-pa-i.
 On the west [the country of Ku-li] abuts on the great sea; on the south it joins the boundary of the country of Ko-chih; [and] on the north side it adjoins the territory of the country of Hen-nu-erh.
 ‘The great country of the Western Ocean’ is precisely this country.
 In the fifth year of the Yung-lo [period] the court ordered the principal envoy the grand eunuch Cheng Ho and others to deliver an imperial mandate to the king of this country and to bestow on him a patent conferring a title of honour, and the grant of a silver seal, [also] to promote all the chiefs and award them hats and girdles of various grades.
 [So Cheng Ho] went there in command of a large fleet of treasure-ships, and he erected a tablet with a pavilion over it and set up a stone which said ‘ Though the journey from this country to the Central Country is more than a hundred thousand li, yet the people are very similar, happy and prosperous, with identical customs.
 We have here engraved a stone, a perpetual declaration for ten thousand ages.
 The king of the country is a Nan-k’un man; he is a firm believer in the Buddhist religion; [and] he venerates the elephant and the ox.
 The population of the country includes five classes, the Muslim people, the Nan-k’un people, the Che-ti people, the Ko-ling people, and the Mu-kuapeople.
 The king of the country and the people of the country all refrain from eating the flesh of the ox.
 The great chiefs are Muslim people; [and] they all refrain from eating the flesh of the pig.
 Formerly there was a king who made a sworn compact with the Muslim people, [saying] ‘You do not eat the ox; I do not eat the pig; we will reciprocally respect the taboo’; [and this compact] has been honoured right down to the present day.